-The Canon PowerShot G7 X Mark II and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2015.
+The Canon PowerShot G7 X Mark II and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were announced, respectively, in February 2016 and February 2015.
 The G7X Mark II is a fixed lens compact, while the T6i is a DSLR.
-The cameras are based on an one-inch (G7X Mark II) and an APS-C sensor.
-The G7X Mark II has a resolution of 20 megapixel, whereas the T6i provides 24 MP.
+The cameras are based on an one-inch (G7X Mark II) and an APS-C (T6i) sensor.
+The G7X Mark II has a resolution of 20 megapixels, whereas the T6i provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is considerably larger (106 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the T6i are weather-sealed.